 Something similar is happening with the WEF.
 Yes, for now this is even more the report of the governors and the Ministry of the East Development on the work done before the main investor of our country, furnished with the speeches of businessmen and lit up by the "pool" of journalists.
 But soon (not tomorrow, but not through the centuries), a PR project can heal with its quite real life.
 Indeed, as a result of the decision of the main investor or major investors, money is still invested in the region, and not always in PR.
 Sometimes in quite sane projects.
 Port facilities are growing, hotels, warehouses, shopping centers are being built, roads are being repaired.
 Yes, I would probably like it better and faster.
 But what happens is what happens.

-There is, however, another circumstance, extremely important, for the emergence of a global city in the Russian Far East - global cities, for the most part, lie away from the places of residence and spawning of officials.
-Just the lack of them makes doing business easy, convenient and relatively cheap.
+There is, however, one more circumstance that is extremely important for the emergence of a global city in the Russian Far East - global cities, for the most part, lie away from the places of residence and spawning of officials.
+It is their absence that makes doing business simple, convenient and relatively cheap.
 In the meantime, there are more and more officials in Vladivostok.
-It is the officials who are trying today to come up with a mechanism by which it will be possible to protect the business from officials in uniform and without.
-It would seem that it would be wiser to simply “remove” them from the city, or at least minimize their number.
-But while we go a special way.
-However, already the fact that such a problem (protection from officials) is worth it, can not but rejoice.
-Suddenly, they will succeed.
+It is the officials who are trying today to come up with a mechanism with which it will be possible to protect business from officials in uniform and without.
+It would seem that it was wiser to simply “remove” them from the city, or at least minimize their number.
+But for now we are going in a special way.
+However, the fact that such a problem (of protection from officials) is present cannot but rejoice.
+Suddenly they will succeed.